uvicmakerlab/dhsi2015/index.md

 ### Wednesday, June 10th (9:00-4:00)
 * **9:00-9:15**, *Jentery's Favourite Projects*: 1) [Fluxkit](https://www.youtube.com/watch?v=cPi0UyHB95U), 2) [Conversnitch](http://brianhouse.net/works/conversnitch/), 3) [The Edison Effect](http://web.stanford.edu/~demarini/Edisoneffect.mp4), 4) [The Illuminator](http://graysonearle.com/projects/illuminator/), 5) [Digital Voice Display](https://vimeo.com/82319441), 6) [Little Shadows](http://kateewatkins.tumblr.com/), 7) [Teaching with Things](https://vimeo.com/60720759), 8) ["Chorus"](https://www.youtube.com/watch?v=nHujh3yA3BE), 9) [Anderson's Tape-Bow Violin](https://www.youtube.com/watch?v=fl9UtBKEzZw), and 10) [Felted Signal Processing](https://www.flickr.com/photos/reizorlove/sets/72157604101032880/)

-* **9:15-12:00**, *CNC Manufacturing and Assembly (Jentery)*: During this session, we'll review different sorts of digital fabrication and CNC machining, including 3D printing, laser cutting, milling, and routing.
-We'll discuss what approaches might be best for particular situations and projects, including your box projects.
+* **9:15-12:00**, *Prototyping Workshop (Jentery)*: During this session, you'll start prototyping a box, with an emphasis on: 1) determining and acquiring its primary components, and 2) articulating its function, form, and metaphors.

 * **1:30-3:00**, *Sketching a Project (Nina, Shaun, and Devon)*: We will identify the functional components of your box project so you can assemble the tools, information, and materials needed to begin prototyping.
 [Processing](http://www.processing.org) will be introduced as a platform for sketching your project.
 We will try out methods to sketch your box in code, from form to function.

-* **3:00-4:00**, *Project Development*: In small groups, you will begin prototyping a box, with an emphasis on: 1) determining and acquiring its primary components, and 2) articulating its function, form, and metaphors.
+* **3:00-4:00**, *Project Development*: In small groups, you will continue with your prototypes.

 ### Thursday, June 11th (9:00-4:00)
 * **9:00-3:00**: *Project Development*: You will continue prototyping a box in small groups, with feedback from the intstructors and others in the course.